novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

  0.23 lbs Nitrogen, 0.23 lbs Phosphorus, 0.275 lbs of Potassium.

-Now that we know the lbs required of each value of NPK, now determine the amount of fertilizer equivalent.
+Now that we know the lbs required of each NPK value, now determine the amount of fertilizer equivalent.

 📚 Utilize this tool and input your fertilizer and  NPK values required (i.e. the table above) [https://aesl.ces.uga.edu/soil/fertcalc/](https://aesl.ces.uga.edu/soil/fertcalc/)